medvednikov/v2/tutorials/building_a_simple_web_blog_with_vweb/README.md

 v -d use_openssl -o blog -prod . && strip ./blog
 ```

-This will result in a ~400KB binary. `-d use_openssl` tells vweb to link to OpenSSL.
+This will result in a ~400KB binary. `-d use_openssl` tells Veb to link to OpenSSL.
 Without this flag mbedtls will be embedded, and the binary size will increase to ~700KB.

 ### To be continued...

-For an example of a more sophisticated web app written in V, check out Vorum: https://github.com/vlang/vorum
+For an example of a more sophisticated web app written in V, check out Gitly: https://github.com/vlang/gitly